Yashaswini278/Neural-Style-Transfer-using-VGG19-PyTorch/README.md

 ### Visualize Style Feature Maps and Style Gram Matrices
 ![style](images/style.png)
 ## Loss Function
-The content loss was calculated as the mse between content image feature maps and target image feature maps.
+The content loss was calculated as the MSE between content image feature maps and target image feature maps.
-<br>The style loss was calculated as the mse between style gram matrices and target gram matrices.
+<br>The style loss was calculated as the MSE between style gram matrices and target gram matrices.
 <br>The target image was trained on 1500 epochs.
 ### Final Stylized Version of Content Image
-Conv1 layer and Conv4 layer was used for content-matching
+Conv1 layer and Conv4 layer were used for content matching
-<br> Conv0 layer to Conv4 layer was used for style-matching
+<br> Conv0 layer to Conv4 layer was used for style matching
 <br> The style loss gain factors used were [1, 0.5, 0.5, 0.4, 0.2, 0.1]
 ![after](images/After.png)
 ### Target Image Transformation every 100 epochs